semartinez147/choppit/docs/README.md

 ## State of the App

 Choppit is not fully operational yet.
 I struggled with the implementation of ReactiveX, and went down several blind alleys before I figured out how to handle an HTML request *not* on a UI thread.
 If I had started with a loading screen between Selection and Editing, I could have saved two or three days of work.
-Switching over from findViewById to Data Binding in my Recycler Views was challenging, but the effort will be worthwhile, especially when I incorporate two-way binding in user-editable fields.
+Switching over from findViewById to Data Binding in my Recycler Views was challenging, but the effort will be worthwhile, especially when I incorporate two-way binding for Recipe editing.
+This project was a huge learning experience.
+The process was complicated by responses to the COVID-19 pandemic, andI had to change gears to my group project before I had Choppit in a state I was happy with.
+I've learned a lot more in the few weeks since then, and I intend on applying those lessons to making this app publishable.

 ### // TODO list

 #### Critical problems

-###### • Saving recipes
+- Saving recipes
+  - The save method needs to assign the returned Recipe Id to the Recipe's Step entities, and each Step Id to that Step's Ingredient Entities.

-###### • Editing saved recipes
+- Editing saved recipes
+  - Navigation from a single Recipe to the Editing screen needs to be added.
+  - I want to handle the changes to the database with two-way data binding.

-###### • Viewing saved recipes
+- Viewing saved recipes
+  - I have problems with navigation methods, but I believe I have a strategy to simplify them.

 #### Basic Functions

-- Support Recipes from scratch in the Editing Frgament.
+- Support Recipes from scratch in the Editing Fragment.

 - Access Editing screen from a saved Recipe.